yhfreeman/yhfreeman.dev/content/pages/about.md

 ---
-title: About Me
+title: About
-description: 'About Me'
+description: 'About'
 date: 2023-05-23
 author: Yuhan Freeman
 ---

-Hello / Boujour / Ni Hao 👋  I am a developer who enjoys working with technologies, learning in general and making things happen in a collaborative and transparent environment.
+Hello / Boujour / Ni Hao 👋 👩‍💻 I am a developer who enjoys working with technologies, learning in general and making things happen in a collaborative and transparent environment.
 I recently decided to move my process of collecting notes and writing down thoughts to a technical blog space.
 Hope you like what you see here!

 <br/>